Guide to LEED Certification: Commercial

 - You submit the project’s basic information, LEED volume project scorecard and key metrics for a preliminary review in LEED Online.
 Your application will be checked for completeness and compliance.

 - GBCI will respond with its preliminary review and offer of certification or notification of audit within five business days.

 - We ask that you accept the certification within 25 business days.

 Part 2: Final review of audit documentation (select projects only)

-- For volume projects that are selected for audit (including the first three volume projects that you submit, and randomly selected projects after that based on the amount of volume projects purchased), you’ll need to provide the full audit documentation (identified during precertification) within 15 business days.
+- For volume projects that are selected for audit (including the first three volume projects that you submit, and a percent of randomly selected projects), you’ll need to provide the full audit documentation (identified during precertification) within 15 business days.

 - GBCI will respond with its audit review within 20 business days.

 - Your team can either accept the review as final, if you are satisfied, or choose to appeal the results of the review, if GBCI has found that you have failed certain credits or prerequisites.
 We ask that you do not submit any additional volume projects until the audit review results are accepted.